yuqitanyq/tp/docs/DeveloperGuide.md

 Associating a book request with multiple book copies introduces some problems.
 Initially, when a book becomes available, the same reminder message to the user will be printed multiple times, once per book request per book copy.
 Nevertheless, this is solved by using a `Set` to store reminder messages so that identical reminder messages will not be added multiple times.

 ### Book Find feature

-This feature allows users to search for any books with either the isbn, title or author's name
+This feature allows users to search for any books with either the isbn, title or author's name.

 ### Implementation
 The Book find feature is facilitated by the `BookCommandParser`, `FindBookParser` and `FindBookCommand`.